DukeCosmology/duke-cosmology-group/README.md

 ### Adding yourself to the website
 1. Create a folder under `content/authors/` with your name as the folder name.
 2. Under your folder, add your display picture (optionally) as `avatar.jpg`.
-3. Copy the `_index.md` file from any `content/authors/arun`folder and edit it to add your details.
+3. Copy the `_index.md` file from any other author folder (e.g., `content/authors/arun`) and edit it to add your details.
 Because this is a group website, add your narrative in third person i.e., addressing yourself with your pronouns instead of "I" or "me".
 4. **Most important**: The `user_groups` section must include one (and exactly one) of the following groups: `Faculty`, `Researchers`, `Graduate Students`, `Undergraduates`, `Visitors`, `Alumni` to appear on the website.